Few people appreciate the heart’s role in everyday activities until they

 patients' emotional well-being

-following a heart attack by improving the efficiency of
+heart attack by improving the efficiency of their heart and

 Nutritional instruction that teaches patients about the

 importance of healthy eating habits; low salt, fat and